Homemade Soap for Your Intimate Areas

 - Long-handled mixing spoon

-- Immediately add 15 drops of green tea tree oil and 30 drops of thyme essential oil.
+- Immediately, add 15 drops of green tea tree oil and 30 drops of thyme essential oil.

-- Pour this mixture into the mold.
+- Then, pour this mixture into the mold.

 Tips to care for your intimate areas